bolgovr/broom/README.md

 If any module pass error as it first parameter - Broom will stop and call final callback(passed to *run* function) with error

-#catching errors
+#catching errors API

+###Broom.testTree()
-Broom also can validate all dependencies in execution tree, just call Broom.testTree method and it will output to console all unresolved, circular dependencies and when module depends on itself situations.
+validate all dependencies in execution tree, it will output to console all unresolved, circular dependencies and when module depends on itself situations.

+###Broom.debug
+if set to `true`, Broom will look for functions that executes more than Broom.timeLimit mseconds and output into console it's name and arguments.

+###Broom.timeLimit
+max function executing time in milliseconds.

 #Licence